thelfer/tfel/docs/web/ExtendingStandardElastoViscoPlasticityBrick-StressCriterion.md

 \newcommand{\dtot}{{{\mathrm{d}}}}
 \newcommand{\paren}[1]{{\left(#1\right)}}

-This document gives some insights of how a user may extend the `StandardElastoViscoPlasticity` brick by adding a new stress criterion.
+This document gives some insights on how a user may extend the `StandardElastoViscoPlasticity` brick by adding a new stress criterion.

 The `StandardElastoViscoPlasticity` brick is fully described